California overtime rules and exceptions are more beneficial to employees than corresponding federal regulations.

 For almost all nonexempt private sector California employees who are not covered by collective bargaining agreements, California overtime pay is based primarily on the number of hours worked in a day.
 However, you must also account for weekly totals when calculating California overtime.

-When calculating overtime pay in California, you must use the employee's "regular rate" of pay, not the normal hourly amount.
-The regular rate is not always simply an employee's normal hourly amount.
-The regular rate is a term used to mean the employee's actual rate of pay once all hourly earnings plus many other types of compensation are considered, such as commissions, bonuses and piece rates.
-The regular rate must include nearly all forms of pay received by that employee.
+When calculating overtime pay in California, you must use the employee's "regular rate" of pay — which isn’t always simply an employee's normal hourly amount.
+The regular rate is a term used to mean the employee's actual rate of pay after all hourly earnings and other types of compensation are considered, such as commissions, production/nondiscretionary bonuses and piece rates.
+The regular rate must include nearly all forms of pay received by that employee (but certain payments, such as expense reimbursements and discretionary bonuses, are excluded).

 Only hours worked at straight-time apply to the weekly 40-hour limit.
 This prevents "pyramiding" of overtime, where an employee earns overtime on top of overtime already paid.

-Paying a nonexempt employee a salary does not relieve you of your obligation to pay overtime.
+Paying a nonexempt employee a salary doesn’t relieve you of your obligation to pay overtime.
 Nonexempt employees must be paid for all hours worked, including any daily or weekly overtime.

 Calculating daily and weekly overtime in California can be quite confusing.
 Below is an example that shows the proper overtime calculations for one common situation.

-The Wage Orders for specific industries contain certain exceptions to the general rules for calculating overtime and premium pay.
+The Wage Orders, along with various California statutes, contain certain exceptions to the general rules for calculating overtime and premium pay for specific industries, including agriculture, domestic work/personal attendants, hospitals, transportation, residential care and many others.
 If you are in one of those industries, familiarizing yourself with the exceptions can help you avoid penalties and may even save you money.

-Employees generally have no legal basis on which to refuse to work overtime in California.
-There are exceptions under certain specific Wage Orders or a company policy or union contract addressing the subject.
-Employees may also have to be accommodated in terms of refusing overtime hours due to disabilities and religious needs.
+Generally, employees have no legal basis on which to refuse working overtime in California.
+There are, however, exceptions under certain specific Wage Orders, or a company policy or union contract addressing the subject.
+Employees also may have to be accommodated in terms of refusing overtime hours due to disabilities and religious needs.
 Under some Wage Orders, there are limitations on the actual amount of overtime you may require employees to work.

-CalChamber members have access to several tools and services that help those who manage human resources to work through California overtime pay-related issues, including:
+CalChamber members have access to several tools and services to help those who manage human resources work through California overtime pay-related issues, including:

 Overtime Calculation Worksheet »